DOC BROWN'S Science-CHEMISTRY HOMEPAGE KS3 SCIENCE QUIZZES and WORKSHEETS (~US grades 6-8)

 • The bond breaks unevenly where the electron bond pair can stick with one fragment and a positive and negative ion form.

-• e.g. CH3Cl ==> CH3+ + Cl- (called heterolytic bond fission)
+• e.g. CH3Cl ==> CH3+ + Cl (called heterolytic bond fission)

-• shows what happens to the molecule, or
+• shows what happens to the molecule,

 • The bond breaks evenly, where the bonding pair of electrons are equally divided between two highly reactive fragments called free radicals.